 APA Online Video Citation

-One of the most common styles used in both high schools and colleges, APA is a style that makes social science articles easy to follow.
+One of the most common styles used in both high schools and colleges, APA is a style that makes social science articles easy to cite.
 It gives them a nice flow, tone and, most of all, uniformity.
-For online videos, you’ll need:
+To create citations for your APA Reference page for online videos, you’ll need:

 - Author name, screen name or both (The screen name will go in brackets, if both, or instead of author name if no author name is available.)